What are the causes of loose teeth?

 If your tooth becomes loose because of an accident, there’s a good chance your dentist can save the tooth, even if it’s very loose, so it’s even more important to get into the office as soon as possible.

-What do I do if I have a loose tooth?
+What do I do if I have loose teeth?

 See a dentist as soon as possible

 This should be an obvious answer, but many may not go to the dentist because they are afraid that a loose tooth indicates the need for extensive dental work, which is not always the case.
-Taking care of any problems now will help in the long-term.
+Taking care of any problems now will help in the long term.
 It’s important to realize that your oral health can affect the well-being of every system in your body, and the dentist knows that.
+Our website now features a postcode lookup search meaning you’re able to identify your closest 24/7 dentist clinic with ease.

 Don’t pull or pick at the tooth, and resist the temptation to wiggle it around with your tongue or finger.
 If you’ve been informed that the tooth will need to be removed anyway, do not make any attempt to pull it yourself.
 Doing so increases the risk of infection and excessive bleeding—not to mention the risk of a root or piece of the tooth breaking off in the socket.
 Leave this task to the professionals.